 Welcome.
 Here you will find some of the questions frequently asked by our customers.
 If you cannot find the answer to your question, simply contact our Customer Service.
 We look forward to helping you.

 Franke uses nothing but the best when it comes to top quality stainless steel.
-Their sinks vary anywhere from 16 gauge, which is commercial gauge, to 20 gauge sinks.
-Franke has a line of Professional Series sinks at 16 gauge giving you the highest quality stainless steel used in commercial kitchens.
+Franke Sinks vary anywhere from 18 to 20 gauge sinks.

 Stainless steel sinks should be punched prior to purchase.
 Order the sink requesting the extra hole.
 Drilling holes may dent a stainless steel sink and cause a brown discoloration around the hole due to heat caused by friction.
 Granite sinks have predrilled "knock-out" holes in the deck.
 Instructions for the knocking out the holes are as follows: